 - ¾ cup water

-- ½ pepper, any colors - diced in small cubes
+- ½ red bell pepper - diced in small cubes

-- Cook the potatoes in boiling water for about 15-20 minutes (depending on how small you cut them) or until they are cooked through.
+- Cook the potatoes in boiling water for about 15-20 minutes or until they are cooked through.
 Drain well.

 - In a blender, combine the drained cashews, cooked potatoes, lemon juice, salt, nutritional yeast and water.
 Blend until you reach a very smooth texture.